High spin states of $^{204}$At: isomeric states and shears band structure: Experimental Results

 Several parallel sequences of transitions were observed between the $13^{-} $ and $ 16^{+} $ states above the sequence III.
 Two such sequences are indicated in the level scheme of Fig.~\ref{level}.
-The intensities of the 976 and the 442~keV transitions were nearly equal and so were those of the 718~keV and the 700~keV transitions.
-While building up the tentative level scheme of $^{204}$At, a few transitions, such as the 442~keV transition, were reported to have coincidence relationship with gamma rays belonging to the $M1$ band, although these could not be placed in the level scheme\cite{hart}.
+The intensities of the 976- and the 442-keV transitions were almost equal and so were those of the 718-keV and the 700-keV transitions.
+While building up the tentative level scheme of $^{204}$At, a few transitions, such as the 442-keV transition, were reported to have coincidence relationship with $\gamma$-rays belonging to the $M1$ band, although these could not be placed in the level scheme\cite{hart}.
 Based on our data and analysis, this was placed between the states $13^{-}$ and $ 14^{-}$, along with other transitions, all of which are in coincidence with $\gamma$-rays belonging to the $M1$ band and the At $X$-rays.
-One 601.2~keV transition was found to exist in coincidence with the 600.7~keV ground state transition.
-The 601.2 keV transition could not be resolved from the 600.7 keV ground state transition and therefore, its intensity remained tentative and unevaluated.
-However, based on the DCO, PDCO measurements and placement of related transitions in the level scheme, the transition was assigned as $M2$ (see Fig.~\ref{level}).
-Based on this tentative multipolarity assignment, the Weisskopf estimate of half life was $\sim 11$~ns, which indicates possible mismatch in intensity with respect to a faster related transition (eg. $M1$ or $E2$).
-The isomer half life for the associated $11^-$ level could not be measured because of unresolvable proximity to the 600.7 keV ground state transition.